Clinics & Services

 The NHS e-Referral Service has replaces the Choose and Book system.
 When you and your GP agree that you need to see a specialist you will be able to choose from a list of hospitals or clinics.
 You will also be able to choose the date and time of your appointment.
 For further information please CLICK HERE.

-We provide physiotherapy services directly to our patients as a NHS service.
-Our Physiotherapist holds sessions to treat and advise patients.
+We provide referral to physiotherapy services directly to our patients.
 Initial contact follows an appointment with the Doctor.